willGraham01/PiranhasHalfyord/plot/background.md

 Groubun is a regular at the Day's Rest Tavern, and in the past few months has frequented the tavern and often run his mouth about his situation at the Ordo.
 Upon hearing a few variations of his rant, Fordem gradually gained the trust of the apprentice over the span of a month of visits - playing on sympathy to earn Groubun's trust and learn about his role and skills in the Ordo.
-Fordem relayed this information to Carlton who sensed an opportunity to strike an arrangement with the apprentice; the Shattered Teeth could benefit from some magical assistance to start up the stream of funds heading into the gang's coffers, and conversely might be able to speed up Groubun's career progression.
+Fordem relayed this information to Carlton who sensed an opportunity to strike an arrangement with the apprentice; the Piranhas could benefit from some magical assistance to start up the stream of funds heading into the gang's coffers, and conversely might be able to speed up Groubun's career progression.

 ### The Deal